invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 - DOMAIN is a network of objects that share the same Active Directory Databases
 	- accounts are DOMAIN wide
 	- any device part of domain will acknowledge the account, provided policy
-	- there is a domain controler, a DC.
+	- there is a domain controller, a DC.
 Acts as a server to control member objects of the AD
 	- devices can be on differing subnets but be part of same DOMAIN
 	- 100-1000+ devices,